 Presentation of each Doctoral proposal should take max 15 minutes.
 The presentation will be followed by the 10 minutes discussion, during which researchers will also get the feedback and suggestions for their future research.

 For the presentation of your work please use MS PowerPoint.
 We suggest using 24-pt font size or bigger, for slide headers – 32-pt or bigger.

-Follow the formatting of the Poster Template file.
+Follow the formatting of the Poster Template file (will be available later).

 Conference content will be submitted for inclusion into IEEE Xplore as well as other abstracting and indexing (A&I) databases.
 All A&I providers can be found here and include amongst others Scopus and Web of Science.